-2.3.7 Taxation
+2.3.7 Taxation - share deals

 A transfer of shares only directly affects the shareholders selling their shares.
-As a general rule, corporations are exempt from tax on capital gains on shareholdings irrespective of the period of ownership provided that the selling company owns at least 10 per cent of the share capital in the relevant company or the relevant company is unlisted (not traded on a regulated market).
-Capital gains on listed portfolio shares, on the other hand, are subject to corporate income tax unless the ownership percentage exceeds 10 per cent.
-(Certain exceptions and anti-avoidance rules apply to the above corporate tax exemptions).
+As a general rule, corporations are exempt from tax on capital gains on shareholdings in unlisted companies, irrespective of the period of ownership.
+Capital gains on listed portfolio shares, on the other hand, are subject to corporate income tax unless the ownership percentage exceeds 10 per cent or if the listed shares are considered as group shares (consolidated ownership).
+Certain exceptions and anti-avoidance rules apply to the above corporate tax exemptions.

-Individuals are subject to tax on all capital gains on shareholdings.
+Danish individuals are subject to tax on all capital gains on all shareholdings.

-For corporate entities, the tax on listed portfolio shares will be calculated and paid annually based on a mark-to-market principle whereas the taxation of unlisted shares is generally based on a realisation principle.
+For corporate entities, the tax on listed portfolio shares will be calculated and paid annually based on a mark-to-market principle, whereas corporate entities can choose to use the realisation principle for unlisted shares.
 The corporate tax rate is 22 per cent.

-Individuals calculate their tax on all shares based on a realization principle.
+Individuals calculate their tax on all shares based on a realisation principle.
 The tax rate for capital gains on shares is progressive up to 42 per cent.